mirror/dd-wrt/src/router/opennds/docs/source/config.rst

 Local logging can be directed to any storage accessible to the router eg USB drive, SSD etc

-**WARNING** - you cannot use the router's built in flash storage as this would cause excessive wear and eventual flash failure
+**WARNING** - you should not use the router's built in flash storage as this would cause excessive wear and in a live system will result quite quickly in flash failure making the router useless.

 Example: